sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 Restarts the application if the root task was destroyed by Android after a period of inactivity.

+**(As of Titanium 8.0.0, this property is no longer supported.)**

 Example: Disable Fastdev

 `<``property`  `name``=``"ti.android.fastdev"``>false</``property``>`

 ### Properties to work around Android bugs 2373 and 5277

 As of Titanium 8.0.0, this has been deprecated.
-The new behavior is a background app that will be resumed and the "newintent" fired when a new data intent has been received.
-Also of note, the restart dialog box has been removed.
+The new behavior is a data intent will resume a backgrounded app will be resumed and the fire a "newintent" event.
+Also, the restart dialog box has been removed.

 See [TIMOB-4941](http://jira.appcelerator.org/browse/TIMOB-4941), [TIMOB-1559](http://jira.appcelerator.org/browse/TIMOB-1559) and [TIMOB-9285](http://jira.appcelerator.org/browse/TIMOB-9285) for information about the Titanium workaround to Google issues [2373](http://code.google.com/p/android/issues/detail?id=2373) and [5277](http://code.google.com/p/android/issues/detail?id=5277).
 TIMOB-9285 in particular has a useful [explanation](https://jira.appcelerator.org/browse/TIMOB-9285?focusedCommentId=210304&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-210304) of the issue and of ti.android.bug2373.finishfalseroot, the newest of the properties listed below.